Andylovesmangos/andylovesmangos.github.io/about.md

 <div style = "width: 50%">
 <p style = "margin-left: 10px; font-size: 1.1em">
 This page tells you a little about me.
 I played CS:GO competitively for the University of Maryland for four years and managed the community within the esports organization of UMD.
 In addition to competing, I also enjoy videos games casually, as well as playing and watching basketball, especially the NBA.
 My newest hobby recently is chess!
-I think love drawing parallels especially with these hobbies, in terms of strategy, positioning, and tactics.</p></div>
+I love drawing parallels especially with these hobbies, in terms of strategy, positioning, and tactics.</p></div>

 <br><br>
 # Work Experience